aswolf/aswolf.github.io/research.md

 Since these parameters are defined by composition-dependent equilibrium conditions, it is important to develop a simple model of silicate liquids that allows rapid determination of equations of state in a large chemically relevant system.
 For this project, I have developed the Coordinated Hard Sphere Mixture (CHaSM), which can rapidly predict the behavior of complex silicate liquids over wide ranges in Temperature, Pressure, and Composition.
 I am currently applying this general model to a simplified chemical representation of the Earth's mantle with an eye toward later using it to determine the chemical and thermal evolution of a planetary magma ocean.
-(The first CHaSM paper is currently under review at GCA, see [publications](publications.html), and further work is underway to extend the model to a wider chemical system.)
+(*The first CHaSM paper was developed together with Paul Asimow and David Stevenson at Caltech and is currently under review at Geochimica et Cosmochimica Acta, see [publications](publications.html).
+Further work is underway to extend the model to a wider chemical system.*)

 ##High P-T Diamond Anvil Cell Experiments
 Iron-bearing magnesium silicate perovskite (recently named Bridgmanite) is thought to be the dominant mineral in the Earth's lower mantle, occupying ~80% by volume.